SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/project.png)

     TODO Volker, explain what has just happened, HDI container created, service keys etc.  Maybe some content on what an HDI container is?
+    An HDI container is construct one can also describe as a glorified set of schemas.

 ## Exercise 2.3 Initialize the Git Reprository